blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   (disabled)

-Lock the wallet again by removing the passphrase
+Lock the wallet again by removing the passphrase:

 ::